visnudeva/Laniakea/README.md

 - **Generative flow-field wallpaper** — colorful particles drift along a Perlin-noise vector field
 - **New pattern on every login** — random colors, density, and flow parameters each time
 - **Click to regenerate** — primary-click inside the shape mask to reset the drawing
-- **Shape mask** — limit where particles are drawn (circle, triangles, diamond, hexagon, rectangles, or full screen)
+- **Shape mask** — limit where particles are drawn (circle, triangles, diamond, hexagon, rectangles, or wide cicle)
 - **Multi-monitor** — one renderer window per display
 - **Resume-aware** — redraws after sleep, screen wake, and monitor changes
-- **Lock screen support** — can appear on the lock screen background (enabled by default)

 ## Customization